HERMESSSignalProcessingSoftware/VersionedSpecs/DAPI.md

 # Data And Programming Interface (DAPI)
-_Version 0.0.1_
+_Version 1.0.0_

 ## Description
-The DAPI is the interface between the groundstation software and the SPU on the ground.
+The DAPI is the interface between the groundstation software (GSS) and the signal processing unit (SPU) on the ground.
 Its capabilites include:

 * Programming and debugging the microcontroller